GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

   reports, as reuse may reveal personal identifying information (PII).

 {% Aside %}
-If you are testing the Aggregation service, see the [Coordinator Service Additional Terms of Service](/docs/privacy-sandbox/aggregation-service/tos/).
+If you are testing the Aggregation Service, see the [Coordinator Service Additional Terms of Service](/docs/privacy-sandbox/aggregation-service/tos/).
 {% endAside %}